hojin-kim/blog/_pages/about.md

 Advisor: professor [Bo-Hae Im][BHIm]

 ## Reserch Interests
-Number theory
+Number Theory

+Currently, I'm interested in the nature of certain period polynomials, especially their unimodularity properties; also I'm working on the algebraic structures of the Multiple Zeta Values in positive characteristic.

 ## Educations
 - KAIST, Dept. of Mathematical Sciences, Bachelor's degree, Feb.
 2009 - Feb.
 2014
-- KAIST, Dept. of Mathematical Sciences, Mastor's program, Mar.
+- KAIST, Dept. of Mathematical Sciences, Master's program, Mar.
 2014 - Feb.
 2016
 - KAIST, Dept. of Mathematical Sciences, Doctoral program, Mar.
 2016 - (current)
   - Leave of absence, AI researcher in TmaxData & TmaxAI for alternative civilian service, Sep.
 2018 - Aug.
 2020